Mereo BioPharma Group plc (MREO) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for MREO stocks, with Cantor Fitzgerald repeating the rating for MREO by listing it as a “Overweight.”
 The predicted price for MREO in the upcoming period, according to Cantor Fitzgerald is $4 based on the research report published on August 12, 2022 of the previous year 2022.

-After a stumble in the market that brought MREO to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -9.82% of loss for the given period.
+After a stumble in the market that brought MREO to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.90% of gains for the given period.

 Stock Fundamentals for MREO